-The hearing aids contains a radio transceiver using short-range magnetic induction technology working at 3.84 MHz.
-The magnetic field strength of the transmitter is very weak and always below 15 nW [typically below -40 dBμA/m at a distance of 10 meters (-12.20 dBμA/ ft) at a distance of 33 feet].
+The hearing aids contain a radio transceiver using short range magnetic induction technology operating at 3.84 MHz.
+The magnetic field strength of the transmitter is very weak and always below 15 nW (typically below -40 dB μ A/m at a distance of 10 meters (-12.20 dB μ A/ft at a distance of 33 feet)).

-The hearing aid also contains a radio transceiver using Bluetooth Low Energy technology and a proprietary short-range radio technology both working at ISM band 2.4 GHz.
+The hearing aids also contain a radio transceiver using Bluetooth Low Energy technology and a proprietary, short-range radio technology both operating at ISM band 2.4 GHz.
 The radio transmitter is weak and always below 3 mW equal to 4.8 dBm in total radiated power.